Kingxukai/linux/Documentation/arch/x86/iommu.rst

 Basic stuff
 -----------

-ACPI enumerates and lists the different IOMMUs on the platform, and device scope relationships between devices and which IOMMU controls them.
+ACPI enumerates and lists the woke different IOMMUs on the woke platform, and device scope relationships between devices and which IOMMU controls them.